A Self-Paced Course for Law Students and New Lawyers Wanting to Experience Less Stress and More Success at Work

 What if I think the course stinks?

 I hope you love the course, and I’m confident it can help you at work, but I want to hear your feedback either way.
-If you’re not satisfied, contact me within 30 days of the course going live, and I will give you a full refund.
+If you’re not satisfied, contact me within 30 days of your purchase, and I will give you a full refund.